Information is not truth. Do not be confused. The two are not interchangeable.

 Once we reach the truth.
 Someone will come after us.
 There’s no avoiding it.
 They always do.

 No matter what it is.
 Denying what we claim.
 Shouting us down.
 Discrediting us.
 Sabotaging us.
 Outright lying about us.
 Assassinating our character.
 And in some cases, they will even, literally, assassinate us.
 All in an attempt to keep the falsehood afloat.

 Because although the truth is a good place, it is not a safe place.

 So, often we are tempted to seek shelter in a little white lie.
 Sometimes to save feelings, but most often to save ourselves.
 And if we are not careful, because that shade is always shifting, eventually not providing the coverage we initially sought, we can roll right through dishonesty to the cool cover of outright deceit where venomous and vengeful dangers lurk in the darkness.
 Hiding from the truth as well.
 Concealed in the corners of that cavernous cover.
 And as we recede into those alcoves, hiding further from the light, they are there, unseen, waiting to strike.
 And in some cases, eat us alive.
 Still ending in death.
 A death with no purpose.
 Unseen in the shadows.
 Wasted and worthless.
 Food to feed the falsehoods and embolden and enable the benefactors of these dark deceits.

 And there is always a benefactor.
 Someone who benefits from the lie.
 And we have all benefited from a lie.
-Do not fool yourself that you haven’t, because then you’re just lying to yourself.
+Let us not fool ourselves that we haven’t, because then we’re just lying to ourselves.
 And who benefits from that?